 Published Jan.
 7, 2021

 We’re excited to welcome the arrival of three adorable Gentoo penguin chicks, hatched in December 2020!
-We’re also celebrating the beautiful differences of their families, because one of our newcomers was born to a same-sex pair — a first for the Indianapolis Zoo.
+We’re also celebrating a first for our Zoo — one of our newcomers was born to a same-sex pair.

 Same-sex pairings have also occurred with penguin species in the wild and in other zoos.
 Our two male birds became first-time dads when their chick hatched on Dec.
 15. A female that’s actually paired with another penguin laid the egg and left it with the male couple, who have been caring for it ever since.
 Gentoo penguins co-parent their young, and just as a female-male pair would do, the two fathers have taken turns tending the nest, incubating the egg and now feeding the chick.